 In 2011, Wiig moved the group out of his kitchen and into the Sebastopol Grange hall when he founded the Farmers Guild, which now includes chapters across California.
 The organization promotes sustainable agriculture through education, events, networking and advocacy for small-scale farmers.
 The guild merged with Community Alliance with Family Farmers in January 2017.

 When wildfires hit Northern California in October 2017, the guild again organized a potluck to raise money for farm disaster relief.
-Like the first potluck, this one grew, and in less than two years, the organization had distributed nearly $400,000 in aid to small-scale farmers and farm workers.
+Like the first potluck, this one grew, and in less than two years, CAFF provided about $100,000 in grants to farmers and farmworkers.
 Recently, Wiig talked about the disaster relief efforts and the climate-smart challenges that lie ahead.

 A conversation with Evan Wiig